Deciphering yield modification of hadron-triggered semi-inclusive recoil jets in heavy-ion collisions: Introduction

-The large, fluctuating background in heavy-ion collisions makes measurements designed to potentially reveal jet quenching highly challenging.
+The large, fluctuating background in heavy-ion collisions makes measurements designed to reveal jet quenching highly challenging.
 Various strategies have been developed to mitigate these background fluctuation effects, but usually with a price, such as limited kinematic coverage or biases in jet fragmentation~\cite{ALICE:2019qyj, ATLAS:2023hso, CMS:2021vui, STAR:2020xiv}.
 One particular approach to remove these limitations is to measure jets recoiling from hadron triggers with high transverse momentum (\pT), referred to as semi-inclusive hadron+jet measurements~\cite{ALICE:2015mdb, ALICE:2023jye, STAR:2017hhs, STAR:2023ksv, STAR:2023pal}.
-The presence of the high-\pT\ hadron trigger can isolate the hard process of interest in heavy-ion collisions, and thus strongly suppresses the background contributions.
-This approach enables measurements of jets with large radii and down to very low \pT\ (3-5 \gev), a unique and critical phase space for a comprehensive understanding of the QGP properties~\cite{ALICE:2015mdb, ALICE:2023jye, STAR:2017hhs, STAR:2023ksv, STAR:2023pal}.
+The presence of the high-\pT\ trigger can isolate the hard process of interest in heavy-ion collisions, and thus strongly suppresses the background contributions.
+The semi-inclusive nature of the approach further enables a complete removal of the remaining combinatorial background on an ensemble basis.
+The combination of the two aspects makes it possible to measure jets with large radii and down to very low \pT\ (3-5 \gev), a unique and critical phase space for a comprehensive understanding of the jet-QGP interactions~\cite{ALICE:2015mdb, ALICE:2023jye, STAR:2017hhs, STAR:2023ksv, STAR:2023pal}.

 To quantify the parton energy loss, the yield of recoil jets per trigger hadron is measured in A+A collisions and compared to that in \pp\ collisions where the QGP is not expected to be formed.
 The corresponding ratio is denoted: